-First Offense: Confiscation.
-Principal/Student conference, detention, or inschool suspension.
+First Confiscation.
+Principal/Student conference, detention, or in- Offense: school suspension.
 Subsequent Offense: Confiscation.
 Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.

 Sexual Activity B Consensual acts of sex or consensual simulations of sex including, but not limited to, intercourse or oral or manual stimulation.